 - The IRBA’s role is to protect the public by regulating the auditing profession and setting auditing and ethics standards.

-- South Africa has maintained its number one ranking for the strength of auditing and reporting standards for six years in a row according to the World Economic Forum’s Global Competitiveness report.
+- South Africa has maintained its number one ranking for the strength of auditing and reporting standards for seven years in a row according to the World Economic Forum’s Global Competitiveness report.

 - The IRBA issued its first public Inspections report in 2015.